bkeroack/elita/doc/app.rst

    calculate the servers and gitdeploys that satisfy both specifications and--if the relevant groups require it-- will perform an automatic batched rolling deploy.

+   **Pause Options**

+   The "rolling_pause" parameter is the number of seconds to wait between batches (the total number of servers split using the rolling_divisor parameter).
+If any groups contain ordered gitdeploys, the batches will be further split into batches to enforce the ordering.

+   For example, if rolling_divisor is two (2), without ordering the servers would be split into two evenly sized batches.
+   If each group had a set of two ordered gitdeploys, the servers would be split into four (4) batches.
+Batches 1 and 3 would be "ordered" batches and, after complete, would result in a pause of ordered_pause seconds.
+Batch 2 would result in a rolling_pause (batch 4 is last and so would not have any pause afterward).

    **Example request (manual)**: